- Best Art Deco Wedding Band Ideas - April 23, 2023

 - Jade vs Emerald: Which Green Gemstone Is the One for You? - April 23, 2023

 - White Sapphire vs Cubic Zirconia: Which is Better? - April 20, 2023

 Green is a versatile color, especially when it comes to gemstones.
 As a shade, green is known for calming, tranquility, and putting us in touch with nature’s force and mystery.
 A large variety of stones share this coloration.
-However, in this review, we’re comparing two of the finest green gems: Jade vs Emerald.
-Join us as we examine the makeup, history, uses, and value of these two rare and expensive gemstones.
+However, in this review, we’re comparing two of the finest green stones: Jade vs Emerald.
+Join us as we examine the makeup, history, uses, and value of these two rare and expensive green stones.